blukatstudios/ManafestLore/markdown/factions/carthage.md

 # Carthage

-# Prologue

-Carthage grew off the monopoly of the bronze trade, an asset that provided inordinate wealth.
-After the arrival of the divines, Carthage sent expeditions into the Ice Realm and built massive facilities where the resulting influx of arcane materials were studied and manufactured into mana devices.

-Though the first sales of expensive trinkets to royalty was lucrative, it was when the divines left the overworld that the monopoly was cemented.
-Carthage couldn't begin to meet the demand for miracles that the divines had.
-Consequently, Prices were at a premium and the majority of carthage's population became involved in the mana trade, one way or another.
-Expeditions through Carthage-controlled portals doubled every few months, increasing in size and scale as well.
-Research into arcane material science rendered new applications whilst increasing the efficiency of existing ones.

 ## Tech

 Carthage provided "magicnology", devices that operate under the principle of a mana cell, a soul caged in dragon bone, supplying mana energy to a spell crystal to cast a spell.
 The effect is magic that can be used by those with neither magical knowledge nor souls.